JustAlternate/My-EKS/notes.md

 Time to build dashboad for it...

+DONE !
+I have built a "micro-services" dashboard taking a variable "container" that will be either "web-server" or "api" and that monitor :
+- Traffic trhoughput (req/s) as a gauge
+- Success rate % as a gauge
+- Error rate % as a gauge
+- Current active request as a gauge
+- request rate (received / processed) as a timeseries chart
+- error rate by type as a timeseries chart
+- P95 latency as timeseries
+- P50 latency as timeseries

+The dashboard is exported in json at ./observability-stack-config/dashboards/microservices.json and is loaded as a config map in kubernetes to be pushed in grafana each time I deploy the monitoring stack

+===
 Every LLM i sent my note to, told me that my project was nice but every time they are telling me that the very big gap is **security** because a senior SRE value **security** heavily.
 When i started this project I wanted to go fast and was planning